 Polish National Radio Symphony Orchestra

-The Polish National Radio Symphony Orchestra in Katowice fulfils the role of an ambassador of Polish culture on the international artistic scene.
-The Orchestra has collaborated with some of the greatest composers of the second half of the 20th century: Witold Lutosławski, Henryk Mikołaj Górecki and Krzysztof Penderecki, delivering the first performances of their works.
+The Polish National Radio Symphony Orchestra (NOSPR) acts as an ambassador of Polish culture in the international artistic scene.
+The Orchestra has collaborated with some of the greatest composers of the second half of the 20th century, including Witold Lutosławski, Henryk Mikołaj Górecki and Krzysztof Penderecki, presenting the first performances of their works.

 200 albums under the most renowned record labels, winning such recognitions and awards as the Diapason d’Or and the Grand Prix du Disque de la Nouvelle Académie du Disque.
 Many distinguished conductors and soloists have performed with the NOSPR.
-The Orchestra has performed in nearly all the European countries, in the Americas, as well as in Japan, Hong Kong, China, Australia, New Zealand, Korea and in the Persian Gulf countries.
-The NOSPR has implemented numerous projects which have been internationally acclaimed, such as Maraton twórczości Henryka Mikołaja Góreckiego, Pociąg do muzyki Kilara [The Train to Kilar’s Music], and Muzyczne podróże morskie [Musical Voyages].
+The Orchestra has toured and appeared at festivals in nearly all the European countries, in the Americas, as well as in Japan, Hong Kong, China, Australia, New Zealand, Korea and in the Persian Gulf states.
+Its numerous and internationally acclaimed projects include Maraton twórczości Góreckiego [The Górecki Music Marathon], Pociąg do muzyki Kilara [The Train to Kilar’s Music], and Muzyczne podróże morskie [Musical Voyages].

 Since 2005, the NOSPR has organised the Festival of World Premieres – Polish Modern Music, whose 7th edition was nominated for the 2017 Polish Music Coryphaeus Award in the category of Event of the Year.
 In 2015, the Orchestra also took up the organisation of the annual Katowice Kultura Natura Festival.